ntschaef/radical_civility/radical_civility.md

 Unlike the prescription of civility (which is to amplify knowledge and expectation of normality), it is the duty of the community to ensure civility will institutionalize as few mythoi as possible.
 With that in mind, civility ought always be rejected if a radical consent becomes known.
 This will not always result in constructed consent promoting the legacy living in subnormal conditions (there will always be legacies harmful to the particular community), but - without the chance to be evaluated - liberty will stagnate.

 Even though this is expected within radical civility, it is important to see continued justification for it.

-<h5>Holding Civility Accountable</h5>
+Holding Civility Accountable
 It is important to point out that scarcity of needs necessitates authority.
 The reasoning for this is built into what has already been discussed: scarce elements are definitionally excess even if they are universal essentials.
 Excess isn’t naturally deserved by anyone, so - without an authority to dictate civility and holders - people will acquire excess through competition.
 In that situation, survival will render constructed consent invalid since perception bias and preservation of legacy (the axioms of life discussed originally) are expected to dictate actions within a competitive environment.
 To put it more simply, the community would devolve into a competition for the excess element (ie life), which is definitionally a deathmatch.

-To be clear, competition is a valid means of excess acquisition between communities or persons where - and this cannot be stressed enough - _normality includes survival_.
+To be clear, competition is a valid means of excess acquisition between communities or persons where - and this cannot be stressed enough - normality includes survival.
 It is up to communities to decide if the motivation, inspiration, and other virtues that competition leads to will benefit society and whether those benefits are unique to a competitive environment.
 It is important to note, if survival is normalized and everyone accepts that excess ought not be demanded then the competition is fundamentally voluntary and arch has little material power to influence the community.
 WIthout the ability to influence the constructed consent - there is no reason to view archy as a threat.

 Contrasting this, when survival cannot be distributed, if a community is to retain any cohesion, an agreed authority must exist to optimize and regulate distribution.
 As with all hierarchies though, in an ideal society the archy must exist to eliminate the need of it’s own position.
 Beyond - and often in spite of - the distribution of the scarcity in question, authorities will strive to institutionalize their own legacy, which is in contrast to point 7 above (one ought not strive for excess).

 Regardless of what ought to happen, it is ignorant to expect arch holders to deny their axiomatic driver (preservation of legacy).
 Therefore, once arch is acknowledged, it is important to establish how much of a dependency can be created by the archy.
 The bigger the dependency, the sooner the mandatory removal of the holder.
 It is not unreasonable for a community to change holders every few years.
 The more the holder is seen as necessary to the position, the more reason they have to be removed since they are institutionalizing themselves.
 This doesn’t mean that the new holder cannot utilize the old, but just that the ability to influence constructed consent must be negated as much as possible.

 Additionally, it is important to realize that - at the point of identification - the position (holder) is definitionally excess.
 In the same way that no one is singularly equipt to be a cook, no person is singularly equipt to be a holder.
 The best cooks train for years under other experts, but they aren’t afraid to use their own experience to create a better outcome; the same goes for holders.
 The position of holder should not be conflated with a person’s identity for the population or the holder themselves.
 If this is conflated then this will necessarily harm the community since any opposition will be seen as an attack and civil institutions and mythoi will be constructed.
 It is the community’s responsibility to reject this conflation and to demand the holder be removed due to lack of trust.

-<h5>Representation and Partitioning Civility</h5>
+Representation and Partitioning Civility
 Due to the nature of civility, it is expected that the most influential historical legacies are going to have the most luxury and privilege.
 Rejecting this trend is as necessary as it is difficult.
 There will always be a desire to reference hyperbolic exceptional success stories from subnormal groups in order to individually blame subnormal communities for systemic civil failures.
 While completely in line with the expected response to an unaddressed civil mythos, these references are ridiculous since - by definition - outliers are not representative of those that are harmed.
 While every individual is accountable for their own influence and responsibility within constructed consent, many will still empower overlooked civility due to ignorance.
 Understanding this, we can see that it is necessary to systemically ensure the civil structures are explicitly limited.

 It may be redundant, but the emphasis is needed to ensure that the following point is justified: those in sub-normal conditions must have the most influence.
 Even the most egalitarian society will fall prey to protectionism and stagnation left to its own design.
 To offset that inertia directly, promotion of those which have the direct knowledge of radical critiques need to be prioritized.
 While excess ought not be demanded, it is part of radicality to promote representation that can correctly identify the changes needed to offset the civil harm and increase normality.
 This - fundamentally - is how radical civility and the systemic increase of normality is accomplished.

 While it is ultimately up to the community how to best implement this promotion of the subnormal, it is important to recognize the following: normality will be increased when those with the most influence have the motivation and interest to do so.
 The best way to ensure this is for those with influence and direct ability to make changes to be personally promoted when normality is increased.
 Also, representatives shouldn’t have large platforms; they should be dictated by constructed consent, not helping civility to institutionalize itself further.
 This leads us to the following suggestions:

-* Those that have a platform to influence constructed consent ought not be representatives.
+Those that have a platform to influence constructed consent ought not be representatives.
-* Those that are representatives ought to live a life of normality without excess.
+Those that are representatives ought to live a life of normality without excess.
-* Those that live with substantial excess ought not have a platform which can influence constructed consent.
+Those that live with substantial excess ought not have a platform which can influence constructed consent.

 The best indicator for the optimization of a community is how often representation will shift to align with the recommendations above.
 If normality is achieved by everyone then there will be no need to appeal to these restrictions since civility is trusted and holders are held accountable by the representatives that promote their community.
 Alternatively, If normality is not set or society has been divided fundamentally into different categories, then it will be impossible to abide by the recommendations at all (since civil “reality” will conflict with the virtues of radical civility).

-<h3>Education</h3>
+Education
 It cannot be denied that the mythoi and civility of a community is promoted most in the youth.
 Indoctrination is unavoidable and undeniable.
 It creates an ideological direction that will take decades to overcome assuming that it can be at all.
 For this reason, cooperation with those of different communities and ability to question civility must be part of that indoctrination.
 Beyond encouraging the acceptance of others through education (which should be universally supported), any type of civility must be rejected when possible to undermine intentional bias.
 That said, there are specific topics that need attention to ensure that radical civility is ingrained into the worldview the children create (which is necessary via point 8: instruct the population).

-<h4>Language</h4>
+Language
 Conversational - Language is the only tool that grants the ability to differentiate others from our own existential selves, values, beliefs, plights, and anything else that gives our identity meaning.
 We cannot respect those as independent and equal that we cannot identify, so language is necessary for cooperation (as opposed to assimilation or rejection).
 The more language we have to identify differences, the more respect we can have for things that are not ourselves.
 The ability to communicate in as much detail and with as many concepts as we can capture, the better.
 It should not only be proposed that language be expanded during indoctrination, but also (using local and forgien texts) during the lifetime in which we are constructing our world view.

 Logic - The ability to reason should be treated as a language.
 Utilizing it as a way to experience the metaphysical should not be refined to a system of rules, but an exploration of the unknown systems to be discovered.
 All of practical mathematics or other rule based systems should be treated in this same way.
 These structured descriptions should be recognized as a fluid way of describing the world that may not accurately represent the way the world is, but instead extremely useful descriptions of metaphorical objects and supplemental precise explanations where conversational language fails.

-<h4>Epistemology</h4>
+Epistemology
 History - Narrative history is ripe with the potential for propaganda and for this reason it should be avoided.
 Instead of dictation of stories of great men and actions, there needs to be a more objective focus: how history was captured or discovered, what led to the narratives around our understanding, and the skepticisms that both came with it and were identified later.
 It may be questioned why the risk is worth it, but practical knowledge of the past is one of the best ways to understand how legacies can be tracked and how they can be expected to proceed.

 Analysis - Just as much as knowledge of the past is needed to understand reality, so is the ability to understand the situations that surround us.
 It is necessary to be proficient while constructing, consuming, and presenting statistics and reports (especially those that will be produced by civil sources) for the sake of critique and the ability to be well informed.
 Being both comfortable reading and skeptical of any lacking data is valuable for analyzing the reality around us through combatting the internalization of perception bias, propaganda, and general fiction.

 Critical Thought - While it's never possible to combat personal civility internally; being able to find evidence conflicting to one's own narrative, determine it valid, and critically utilize it to remove our own bias is as close as we can come.
 Without learning this skill, we are doomed to be trapped by the perception bias our beliefs create.

-<h4>Sociology </h4>
+Sociology
 Social Expectations - In the same way that a community needs to have an understanding of other legacies, so do students.
 This includes their own community (spoken about without praise or promotion) as well as others (without unfounded criticism).
 Students should be trained with the ability to determine what a community values and how to identify the norms that are often assumed.
 Biology should also be expressed as a way of contrasting other animals to ourselves and an indication that analyzing biology/social processes requires an identification of conflict and the ability to dissociate.

 Religion - While religions should not be imposed nor treated as the single truth to follow, it is important to see how religion is reflected in culture.
 Since these structures tend to define knowledge and world views more than - arguably - any other institution, it is just as important to have an understanding of how they originated, what they believe, what caused them to succeed, and how culture affected them throughout their lifecycle.

 Morality - Similar to religion, the civil morality that has been institutionalized by different cultures throughout history is important to recognize to see how it helped to influence communities over time.
 Comparisons and contrasts of values can help to establish what causes some cultures to flourish and others to bring about internal and global conflict.

-<h4>Self Reflection</h4>
+Self Reflection
 Social Legacy Analysis - Understanding that persons are driven by legacy, it is vital to be able to decrypt the different levels of legacy influence that persons will encounter in their day to day lives.
 For the sake of increased ability to recognize and avoid civil entrapment as well as being able to identify the combinations of legacies that will create the “self” as opposed to “others”, it is important to learn to be both knowledgeable and critical of the legacies we are influenced by.

 Mental Health - Perception bias will always dictate that any given person is the most normal person that person can know.
 In fact, the only solid truth that any person will ever be able to depend on is “I am real”.
 For this reason it must be taught to reject this idea and treat yourself as atypical so that we can treat others as equals.
 This takes reflection and - more importantly - trust in multiple external evaluators.
 This trust must come from a place of basic training and the expectation to be able to be understood without judgement.

-<h4>Discovery</h4>
+Discovery
 A Posteriori - Our perspective on reality (like everything) is dependent on our perception bias, which makes it a delusion.
 Without proper focus and training, it is extremely easy to reject shared experiences that are in contrast with that delusion.
 Testing of shared experiences and the exploration of the non-delusional world must be promoted if perception bias is to be countered efficiently.
 This practical adjustment to our own constant delusions to help it align more with the delusion of others is practically useful and necessary for cooperation (as well as advancing the predictive and developmental knowledge that the community has).

 A priori - While practical critical evaluation using an A Posteriori method is necessary, it will also inevitably result in self contradictions.
 These contradictions on their own are not problematic and people tend to live with them constantly, but they are often used to protect perception bias that needs to be disregarded.
 Only through the assumption that reality is non-contradictory does any discovery or reflection have meaning.
 Indoctrination to this mindset (internal consistency is a “good”) is preferable to the alternative, since - without it - cooperation is meaningless and legacies cannot be preserved.
 Therefore, axiomatic systems - no matter how impractical - must be a topic of discovery to ensure that one is well versed in philosophical exploration.

-<h3>Overcoming Perception Bias </h3>
+Overcoming Perception Bias
 The greatest hurdle for empowering an egalitarian society will always be combating the fear of domination from an outside force.
 Whether metaphysical resources are lost due to forced replacement or changed internally, the fear that legacies will be abandoned is ever present.
 It is nice to believe that the acceptance of radical civility would combat this fear (since civil critique leads to the normalization of metaphysical subjectification), but questioning the commitment to being protected by acceptance will always be an expected philosophical doubt.

 The reason this is fundamentally a challenge is the metaphysical resources that the legacies have become dependent on will be put at risk.
 Other civilities (that may not ensure as much protection) could become more influential.
 This “paradox of tolerance” must be recognized as a rejection of the fundamentals of legacy analysis operating under radical civility: all subservient civilities necessarily will be forced to adopt the metaphysical resources of the dominant civility.
 In the case of a society that promotes radical civility, all subservient civilities must adopt inclusion.